 Additionally in Georgia, a products liability action against a manufacturer is an action in tort.
 Privity of contract, therefore, is not necessary.
 This means that under Georgia law, you can sue Toyota for injuries you received due to a defective vehicle even though you didn’t personally own the vehicle.

-The Oinonen Law Group understands the law relating to defective products and can help you recover for injuries you’ve received due to a Toyota vehicle or any other product.
+Williams Oinonen LLC understands the law relating to defective products and can help you recover for injuries you’ve received due to a Toyota vehicle or any other product.
 Contact us at 404-654-0288 for more information.